Give the Gift of Music

 still certainly encourage a love of music in your child.

-helps him to focus and to
+Jordan says that music helps him to focus and to

 relax.

-training can start in infancy.
-Andrea
+Musical training can start in infancy.

-Soberman,
+Andrea Soberman,

 director of Musical Munchkins, with classes in Goshen,